kcglab/satllazero/README.md

 ## Description
-The SATLLA-0 core flight system is an open-source flight software used by the SATLLA-2B satellite.
-The library was designed as a starting point for academic institutions or schools that want to build or experiment with a laboratory or functional nanosatellite.
-As mentioned earlier, the system is divided into three parts.
+The SATLLA-0 core flight system is an open-source flight software that is used by the SATLLA-2B satellite.
+The library was designed to be a starting point for academic institutions and schools that want to build or experiment with a laboratory or functional nanosatellite.
+The system has three main components: the Master, the on-board computer, and the Ground Station.
+For more information on each component, please see the following section.
 The main library contains the satellite's flight software, written in Arduino.
 Arduino is a C/C++ based programming language that is open source and easy to learn.
-The main library developed for the Teensy 3.x/4.x microcontroller family, which is the main microprocessor unit (MPU) of the SATLLA-2B nanosatellite.
+This library was developed for the Teensy 3.x/4.x microcontroller family, which is the main microprocessor unit (MPU) of the SATLLA-2B nanosatellite.
 However, the library can be compiled for other microcontrollers using the definitions available in the library.

 ## What's included